-Park in well lit areas.
-If you are travelling at night, even a quick run to the grocery store, make sure you park in well lit areas.
+- Park in well lit areas.
+If you are traveling at night, even a quick run to the grocery store, make sure you park in well lit areas.
 Burglars work in secrecy and are less likely to strike an area of the parking lot that is clearly visible.
-If you park your car in the driveway, consider installing motion detector lights.
+If you park your car in the driveway consider installing motion detector lights.
 This preventative measure will help alert you and your neighbors if someone is in your driveway in the middle of the night.
 Not to mention the light coming on may also deter the burglar from continuing any farther.
-MORE